 Income generated by playing in the FA Premier League

-This therefore means that there is not only a footballing incentive for teams to stay in the Premier League but there is also a huge monetary incentive.
-This means that clubs will often spend outside their budgets to ensure they buy players to keep them in the league.
+This all means that there is not only a footballing incentive for teams to stay in the Premier League, but also a huge monetary one.
+For clubs that do get relegated to the Championship, the financial effects can be catastrophic.

 Parachute payments for relegated clubs